 2. Boosts Skin Health

 Acai berry is useful for preventing early signs of aging and helping with skin regeneration.
-For millenia people have used antioxidant-rich foods and herbal treatments, including acai, both topically and internally to prevent skin degradation and keep skin resilient and healthy looking.
+For millennia people have used antioxidant-rich foods and herbal treatments, including acai, both topically and internally to prevent skin degradation and keep skin resilient and healthy looking.
 (07)

 In people who develop high levels of oxidative stress, their skin is often one of the first things to show this.
 Dark spots, wrinkles, fine lines, sagginess and discoloration are all tied to free radical damage within the skin.
 Many people also use acai berry to get rid of scars, stretch marks, crow’s feet and dry skin.
 Consuming plenty of antioxidants helps the body repair damaged skin cells faster and, therefore, a more youthful appearance is maintained.